 7. Look for an Anti-bacteria filter

-To prevent unwanted bacteria from entering the room, always look for an anti-bacteria filter in an AC before purchasing it.
-The anti-bacteria filter will not only keep bacteria at bay but will also prevent pollens, dust, and other harmful allergens from entering your room.
+To prevent unwanted bacteria from entering the room, always look for an anti-bacterial filter in an AC before purchasing it.
+The anti-bacterial filter will not only keep bacteria at bay but will also prevent pollens, dust, and other harmful allergens from entering your room.
 However, make sure to clean the filter regularly manually.

 8. Look for an In-built Heater

 Some ACs come with an in-built heater that you can use to raise the temperature levels in the winter season.
 This will keep you comfortable in the winter season, and you’ll no longer need to spend extra money on a separate heater unit.
 The best hot and cold AC comes with such an inbuilt heater facility.

 9. Confirm the Presence of an Auto-cleaning Functionality